stellaurora/typewriter/README.md

 ##### ``auto_skip_unable_apply``

-Whether or not to automatically skip files which do not meet the initial permission check
+Whether or not to automatically skip files which do not meet the initial permission check.

 type: ``boolean``